 - Gather the dough into a nice round and put back in the mixer bowl.
 Brush on olive oil to thinly cover the exposed dough.
 Cover and let rise in a warm place until double in size, about two hours.

 - Cover and let rise until almost doubled again, about an hour.
+If baking a round, slice an X into the top with a sharp knife.

 - Let cool on racks completely before slicing.